Menu

 9.00 Phonics

-9.20 Busy Time (child initiated learning- staff observing and working with individuals and/or small groups of children)
+9.20 Wheel Time (adult directed learning tasks that are called 'must do' jobs as well as some independent activities) and then into Play to Learn (child initiated learning- staff observing and working with individuals and/or small groups of children).

 12.00 Lunch

-1.20 Busy Time (child initiated learning- staff observing and working with individuals and/or small groups of children)
+1.20 Play to Learn and Rainbow Challenge (child initiated learning- staff observing and working with individuals and/or small groups of children).

 Reception Baseline Assessment